Horhik/Instagram2Fedi/README.md

       - I2M_POST_INTERVAL=3600 #1 hour
       - I2M_USE_MASTODON=4 #max carouse    - is 4, if there's no limit set to -1
       - I2M_FETCH_COUNT=5 # how many instagram posts to fetch per check_interval   -
+      - I2M_USER_NAME=admin # Your instagram login name
+      - I2M_USER_PASSWORD=admin # Your instagram password
 ```

+** Note: ** _Since somewhen it's seems not possible to fetch any data from instagram anonymously (maybe i'm wrong and there's a solution, I'll be very happy to know about it).
+Due that you unfortunately have to had an instagram accound and provide login and password to this script_

 2. And edit environment variables